-September 25, 2018
+September 25, 2020

-Christina Zacharuk President and CEO Public Sector Employers' Council Secretariat Suite 201, 880 Douglas Street Victoria, BC V8W 2B7
+Mr. Chris Rathbone Acting President and CEO Public Sector Employers' Council Secretariat Suite 201, 880 Douglas Street Victoria, BC V8W 2B7

-Dear Ms. Zacharuk:
+Dear Mr. Rathbone:

-This will confirm that the Board of Education of School District No. 44 is aware of the total compensation paid to executive staff during the 2017-2018 fiscal year and further, that we verify the amount of compensation paid was within the compensation plan as approved by the Board and as reported to the Public Sector Employers' Council Secretariat.
+This will confirm that the Board of Education of School District No. 44 is aware of the total compensation paid to executive staff during the 2019-2020 fiscal year and further, that we verify the amount of compensation paid was within the compensation plan as approved by the Board and reported to the Public Sector Employers' Council Secretariat.